Harpoot: History

 Historian Hakob Manandian believed Harput to be the site of Ura, the main fortress of the Bronze Age Hayasa-Azzi confederation.
 Harput was a fortress town of the Iron Age Kingdom of Urartu.
 In the classical period, Harput was a part of the Kingdom of Sophene and later the Armenian province of Sophene.
 Some scholars consider it to be the site of Carcathiocerta, the initial capital of the Kingdom of Sophene.

 Harput was developed as a military base during the second Byzantine occupation of the region, after 938.
 An imposing fortress was built on a wide rock outcropping overlooking the valley from the south.
 A town grew around the fortress, with a primarily Armenian and Syriac population that came from nearby villages as well as the city of Arsamosata further east.
 By the late 11th century, Harput had eclipsed Arsamosata to become the main settlement in the region.
 Around 1085, a Turkish warlord named Çubuk conquered Harput and was confirmed as its ruler by the Seljuk Sultan Malik-Shah I. The Great Mosque of Harput was built opposite the citadel by either Çubuk or his son (attested as the ruler here in 1107).
 William of Tyre wrote that Joscelin I, Count of Edessa (Jocelyn) of Courtenay, and King Baldwin II of Jerusalem were prisoners of Belek Ghazi in Kharput's castle and that they were rescued by their Armenian allies.
 William of Tyre calls the place Quart Piert or Pierre.

 The first Artukid ruler of Harput was Balak, who was related to the Artukid rulers of Mardin and Hisn Kayfa but not directly part of either ruling family.
 Balak died young in 1124 and the Artukids of Hisn Kayfa took over.
 Later, Imad ad-Din Abu Bakr, an Artukid prince who had previously attempted to usurp the throne of Hisn Kayfa, gained control of Harput.
 Harput remained an independent Artukid principality until 1234, when it was conquered by the Seljuks.
 It was during the Artukid period that the former population of Arsamosata became fully absorbed by Harput.
 In the early 1200s, one of the Artukid princes may have entirely rebuilt the citadel.
 In the subsequent period of Seljuk rule, not much was built in Harput.

 From the mid-14th century until 1433, Harput became part of the Beylik of Dulkadir.
 It was one of the main cities in the beylik, and the citadel was again rebuilt during this period.
 The Aq Qoyunlu ruled Harput from 1433 to 1478; the Aq Qoyunlu ruler Uzun Hasan's wife, a Greek Christian from Trebizond, lived here with her Greek entourage.
 Ottoman rule began in Harput in 1515.
+The Siege of Harput occurred the next year.
 Under the Ottomans, Harput remained a prosperous industrial center, with thriving silk-weaving and carpet-making industries and many medreses.